 We talked to 3 notable BBQ pros to get the inside scoop on the best charcoal, propane, and portable grills to help you cook outside like a pro all summer long.

 If someone ever tells you that grilling isn't for everyone, that person is simply wrong and is not to be trusted.
-The modest grill is one of the easiest ways to cook up delicious meats, veggies, side dishes, and even things like eggs -- and has been for centuries.
+The modest grill is one of the easiest ways to cook up delicious meats, veggies, side dishes, and even things like eggs—and has been for centuries.
 It's also the ultimate signifier that summer is upon us, and thus a beacon of happiness in and of itself.

-I've been grilling nearly 15 years now -- nothing too elaborate, but grilling nevertheless.
+I've been grilling nearly 15 years now—nothing too elaborate, but grilling nevertheless.
 But in no way would I label myself an expert.
 In lieu of this jarring realization, I knew that if I wanted to dutifully tell you all where to begin with grilling, or at least help you elevate your current setup, I'd need to bring in the big guns.

 So that's exactly what I did.
 I spoke with grill experts Jonathan Fox (of the indomitable Fox Bros.
 Bar-B-Q), Elizabeth Karmel (founding chef of Hill Country BBQ & the original Grill Girl), and Ryan Mitchell (renowned pitmaster and BBQ sauce scientist) and got the inside scoop on the best charcoal, propane, and portable grills for your summer barbecuing needs.
 Weber, perhaps not so surprisingly, was a top contender for both charcoal grilling and gas grilling—and our panel of pros made it clear that you don't have to shell out thousands (or even hundreds) of dollars for a good one.
 You just need something that will get the job done well, so you can focus on the most important part: celebrating and feasting with your nearest and dearest.